Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Atomic clock

 \subsection{Optical lattice clock}

 An optical lattice clock is an atomic clock where thousands of neutral atoms are trapped in an optical lattice.
-The trapping laser used for the optical lattice is tuned to a special frequency called the magic frequency (the word magic wavelength is also frequently used when referring to the wavelength) \cite{FreqStdMetrol.323,PhysRevLett.91.173005}, where the ac Stark shift due to the trapping laser is cancelled out between the ground state and the excited state for the clock transition.
-Most atoms suitable for the optical lattice clock are alkaline-earth-like atoms, due to the existence of a narrow-linewidth transition in neutral atoms.
+The trapping laser is tuned to a special frequency called the magic frequency (often referred to as the magic wavelength when describing the corresponding wavelength) \cite{FreqStdMetrol.323,PhysRevLett.91.173005}.
+At this frequency, the ac Stark shift caused by the trapping laser is cancelled out between the ground and excited states of the clock transition.
+Most atoms suitable for optical lattice clocks have alkaline-earth-atom-like structure, as they have a narrow-linewidth transition in neutral atoms.

-The stability of the state-of-the-art optical lattice clock reached $1\times 10^{-18}$ in 2013 \cite{Science.341.1215}.
-Thanks to the development of reference cavities that provides a short-term stability for the clock laser, represented by the development of the cryogenic cavity \cite{PhysRevLett.119.243601,Optica.6.240}, and the development of methods to analyze two subparts of a single atomic ensemble to cancel out fluctuations originating from the laser instability, the stability at 1 s improved from $3.2\times 10^{-16}$ \cite{Science.341.1215} to $4.4\times 10^{-18}$ \cite{Nature.602.420} in the past decade.
-Accordingly, the long-term stability improved to $7.6\times 10^{-21}$ \cite{Nature.602.420}.
-Higher stability enables us to estimate systematic uncertainties in a shorter period of time, and therefore contributes to improving the uncertainty of the clock.
-An optical lattice clock with a relative uncertainty of $2\times 10^{-18}$ was reported in 2015 \cite{NatCommun.6.6896}, and now the best clock has a relative uncertainty of $8\times 10^{-19}$~\cite{PhysRevLett.133.023401}.
+The stability of the state-of-the-art optical lattice clock reached $1.6 \times 10^{-18}$ in 2013 \cite{Science.341.1215}.
+In this report, the stability at 1 s was $3.2\times 10^{-16}$, and by integrating over $\sim 10^4$ s, the stability reached the low $10^{-18}$ range.
+This high stability is achieved by a combination of low QPN of $1\times10^{-16} $ with $N\sim5000$ and $\tau_{R}=140 $ ms. To further improve the SQL, increasing $\tau_{R}$ is crucial, which requires improving the stability of the clock laser.
+Efforts to develop more stable clock lasers are ongoing using cryogenic cavities \cite{PhysRevLett.119.243601,Optica.6.240}, achieving a fractional stability of $6.5\times10^{-17}$ from 0.8 s to 80 s, or 16 mHz linewidth for 1542 nm laser.
+Another cryogenic silicon cavity for 1397 nm laser reached a stability of $4.3(2)\times10^{-17}$ from 4 to 12 s, corresponding to a linewidth of 9.6(3) mHz linewidth \cite{SciBull.70.3337}.